 What we discovered about these parks from our visits is pretty incredible.
 The nine parks in Allegheny county cover 12,000 acres (that's 18.75 square miles), have well over 60 blazed trails covering over 70 miles (our estimates), and feature numerous other activities throughout the year that will keep even the most active busy for a considerable period of time.

-To help you determine which park you should visit on your next outing, we put together this guide which shares some our favorite aspects of each park in the county.
+To help you determine which of the Allegheny County parks you should visit on your next outing, we put together this guide which shares some our favorite aspects of each park in the county.
 For more information about each park, click the link in the description to be taken to our full article!

 Deer Lakes Park